open-obfuscator/doc/omvll/passes/opaque-constants/index.md

 ```

 Then, the pass generates IR instructions to reconstruct the original value.
 This
-reconstruction is essentially an addition between `LHS` and `RHS` and to prevent
+reconstruction is essentially an addition between `LHS` and `RHS`, and it uses two intermediate
-a "constant propagation", it uses two intermediate variables:
+variables to prevent constant propagation optimizations:

 1. `__omvll_opaque_gv`
 2. `__omvll_opaque_stack_allocated`